-Far from slowing down in later life, BAFTA-award winning actress Sheila Hancock has revealed that she's upped her gym regime as she approaches the age of 85.
+Far from slowing down in later life, BAFTA-award winning actress Sheila Hancock has revealed that she’s upped her gym regime at the age of 85.

 After realising that she could no longer lift luggage into the holds above seats on airplanes, Sheila revealed how she was motivated to take up a sport typically associated with people younger than her – weight-lifting.

 Sheila, who was married to John Thaw for 28 years until his death in 2002, admitted the method of training is now her new addiction, after years of preferring cardio.

 She revealed, “I’ve been weight lifting.
 I love it.
 I’ve never done weights before.
 I always go to the gym but I usually do cardio.

 “I started going to the gym to get fit for a movie about climbing a mountain, which we filmed for two months solid, and now I’m addicted to it.
 This year I got a personal trainer and he got me into lifting weights.”